3loop/loop-decoder/README.md

 Currently, the available EVM transaction decoders require developers to use specific databases or provide a lower-level API that requires maintenance.
 The Loop Decoder, however, can be used as a plug-and-play component in any layer of dApp infrastructure.

+The open-source nature of the Loop Decoder allows developers to also integrate new chains as they see fit.
+While using a third party closed-source decoder, developers are limited to the chains that the provider supports.
+This can be a significant burden for developers who want to support multiple emerging chains.

+### Glossary

+- **Transaction Decoder**: Decoder automates the decoding of any transaction data, event log and trace, in a unified format.
+We leverage multiple data sources for contract metadata and ABI resolution.
+With an unified interface to decode transactions across any protocol, developers don't have to manually understand and decode each individual transactions.
+- **Transaction Interpreter**: Interpreter is a flexible layer that allows developers to define custom interpretation of a decoded transactions.
+In context of this library, an interpretation is a transformation from a decoded transaction to a human-readable format.
+It is used to extract the most significant information that can be directly displayed to a non techincal user.

 ## Features

 - [x] Can be used in any JavaScript environment
 - [x] Minimal external dependencies - connect your own storage
 - [x] Predefined ABI and Contract metadata resolvers
+- [x] Automatically resolves contract proxise and multicalls
 - [x] Flexible interpreter that allows you to define any custom interpretation of EVM transactions.

 ## Examples